ghgoodreau/ghgoodreau.github.io/_posts/2020-01-04-resolution.md

 title: New Year's Goals
 excerpt_separator: <!--end-excerpt-->
 ---
 I am not typically one for resolutions at the start of a new year.
-[Some reports](https://www.forbes.com/sites/ashiraprossack1/2018/12/31/goals-not-resolutions/) say that up to 80% of "New Year's Resolutions" don't get accomplished.
-This could be for a wide number of reasons - most likely because they are unrealistic.
+[Some reports](https://www.forbes.com/sites/ashiraprossack1/2018/12/31/goals-not-resolutions/) say that up to 80% of new year's resolutions don't get accomplished.
+This could be for a vast number of reasons - most likely because they are unrealistic.
 It is tough to go from 0 to 100 when it comes to making habits that last.
-You have to work on them for a time.
+It is best if you work on a habit for quite a long time to get it to stick.
 So, instead of calling these resolutions, I will call them actionable goals.
 The goal is to do something simple every day to keep building on the days before it to eventually achieve what I want to achieve.
 I have made a list here that I think will put me on the right track to become the person I want to be.

 <!--end-excerpt-->